Songs We Carry, Ana Silvera and Saied Silbak, Kings Place review - harmony between Arab and Jew | reviews, news & interviews

 It never feels too smooth, and yet their voices blend beautifully – Silvera’s crystalline soprano ranging with ease to sensual mezzo, and Silbak a distinctly male counterpart, albeit with a warm sensitivity devoid of the slightness hint of machismo.
 The Ladino and Arabic songs both trade on note-bending and melisma -that way of stretching a note beyond well-tempered tones, touching the heart with longing and melancholia.

-At first, I was sceptical of Silvera’s piano accompaniment for some of the Arabic material, as on the instrumental duo “Arjii”, with Silbak plucking his oud with a passion stripped of virtuosic showing-off .
+At first, I was sceptical of Silvera’s piano accompaniment for some of the Arabic material, as on the instrumental duo “Arjii”, with Silbak plucking his oud with a passion stripped of virtuosic showing-off.
 And yet, as Silvera has a versatile musician’s ear – and listens – I found her textural interventions well-judged, the keyboard’s gentle tone providing a foil to the arabesques of the lute.

 There were songs of love and songs of rejoicing.
-Apart from a poignant yet modest composition from Silbak, “Voices of Gaza”, a muted and yet heart-rending pleas from the deep, the show was distinguished by evocations of amorous longing, the enjoyment of beauty and the grace of sunshine.
-What better way, it seemed, to celebrate the joyful illumination that miraculously co-exists with - and survives - the greatest human tragedy.
+Apart from a poignant yet modest composition from Silbak, “Voices of Gaza”, a muted and yet heart-rending plea from the deep, the show was distinguished by evocations of amorous longing, the enjoyment of beauty and the grace of sunshine.
+What better way, it seemed, to celebrate the joyful illumination that miraculously co-exists with – and survives – the greatest human tragedy.

 Subscribe to theartsdesk.com